 “If we don’t prevent people from spreading COVID-19 to one another our health care systems will be overwhelmed,” Heinrich said.
 “There may not be a hospital bed for all the people who need one, whether COVID-19 or other illnesses, whether it’s your mother, grandfather, friend or neighbor.”

 At Monday’s press conference, Parisi said Evers informed officials that even stricter guidelines are likely to go into effect soon but people will still have access to essential services.

 “You will always be able to go to the grocery store, the pharmacy, the doctor, take your pet to the vet, get your broken furnace fixed.
 That will not change,” Parisi said.
 “You don’t need, or will ever need to buy three months worth of groceries.”

 Parisi said supply chains are strong and encouraged people not to hoard food and supplies that will limit access for their neighbors.

 He said the county’s focus has been on people who are in vulnerable situations with housing, food and other immediate needs.

-The Alliant Energy Center has been set up as a food packaging center for Second Harvest Foodbank and other agencies.
-Local churches and nonprofit organizations have also partnered to get food to seniors and families in need.
+The Alliant Energy Center has been set up for a food distribution center for Second Harvest Foodbank.
+Local churches and non-profit organizations have also partnered to get food to seniors and families in need.

-Parisi asked people to cooperate with the COVID-19 guidelines that are expected over the months ahead.
+Parisi asked people to cooperate with the COVID-19 guidelines that are expected over the next few months ahead.